ANNUAL REPORT

 CPSA’s Standards of Practice and the Canadian Medical Association’s Code of Ethics and Professionalism (adopted by CPSA) are enforceable under the Health Professions Act (HPA) and are used in CPSA’s complaints and hearings processes.

-Throughout the year, CPSA works collaboratively with multiple organizations to review the standards and ensure our regulated members and the public have opportunities to share feedback.
+We regularly review our standards to ensure they are up to date and comply with provincial and federal laws and regulations.
+Throughout the year, CPSA works collaboratively with multiple organizations to review the standards and ensure our regulated members and the public have opportunities to share feedback through a consultation process that outlines the proposed changes and updates.

 -